berndporr/iir1/README.md

 ```

 ### Realtime filtering sample by sample
+A sample `x` is processed by the filter with the `filter`
+command and then saved in `y`.
+The type can be either
+float or double:
 ```
 float y = f.filter(x);
 ```
+This is executed at the sampling rate in an endless
+loop or event handler.

 ## Packages for Ubuntu (xenial / bionic):